 This Policy governs sexual misconduct involving College students, whether part-time or full-time, and applies to such students regardless of sex, race, national origin, disability, sexual orientation, gender identity, or other protected status.

-Complaints of discrimination or harassment that do not involve sexual misconduct or when a complaint involves a College employee are governed by the Student Code of Conduct or Iona College Harassment and Discrimination Policy.
+Complaints of discrimination or harassment that do not involve sexual misconduct or when a complaint involves a College employee are governed by the Student Code of Conduct or Iona University Harassment and Discrimination Policy.

 The College has a designated Title IX Coordinator2 whose primary responsibility is to coordinate the College’s compliance with this policy including overseeing the College’s response to complaints of sexual misconduct, coordinating investigations into allegations of sexual misconduct, identifying and addressing any patterns or systemic problems of sexual misconduct that arise during the investigation of a complaint, and assessing the effects of sexual misconduct on the campus climate.
 The Title IX Coordinator addresses all reports of sexual misconduct in an equitable and neutral manner.